nypassivehouse/handbook/board/board_resolutions.md

 6. The Committee shall establish a proposed slate of officers for presentation to the full board.
 7. The full board must vote to accept or reject the presented slate of officers.
 8. If the slate is rejected, the Committee must present for a vote a revised slate within 7 calendar days.
-9. Rejecting first slate may be by majority; rejecting a 2nd slate requires super-majority; rejecting a third slate that is different from the prior slates requires unanimity.
+9. Rejecting first slate may be by majority vote of a quorum; rejecting a 2nd slate requires 75% of the board.

 This Resolution shall take effect immediately.
 ~~~